JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 Applied to three targets:
 - **EC** (n=38 freshwater sites) — expected to be predictable from impervious surface features
 - **Na** (n=15 ICP-OES sites) — expected similar pattern but weaker signal
-- **pH** (n=38 freshwater sites) — expected non-result, confirming carbonate buffering
+- **pH** (n=38 freshwater sites) — expected non-result, confirming carbonate buffering as investigated during my water quality mapping project

 #### Supervised Regression — Ridge Regression (baseline)
-Linear baseline adapted directly from Week 5 polynomial regression.
-Used to assess whether the Random Forest's non-linear capability provides meaningful improvement.
+Linear baseline is used to assess whether the Random Forest's non-linear capability provides meaningful improvement.

-#### Unsupervised — K-Means Clustering (Week 4)
+#### Unsupervised — K-Means Clustering
 K-means applied to the summer Sentinel-2 bands (B04, B03, B02, B08) over the full Roding catchment, producing 4 land-cover clusters.
 Cluster labels are then sampled at each field site to test whether sites in more urbanised clusters show higher EC — an independent, label-free validation of the regression model logic.

-#### Explainability — SHAP (Week 9)
+#### Explainability — SHAP
 SHapley Additive exPlanations applied to the fitted Random Forest models to identify which spectral features drive EC, Na, and pH predictions.
 Expected to show NDBI dominates EC and Na (impervious surfaces → ionic load), while no feature dominates pH (geology controls buffering capacity regardless of land use).

 ### Validation Strategy